ruiyichee/SUTD-App-Store/Report.md

 #When user specify at least one search criteria
 #Below is the sample code for one the criteria input: price <5.
 Similar codes are reiterated for different different price range.

-SELECT a.app_name, a.aid, a.price, a.description, a.genre, a.date_of_upload, a.icon, a.no_of_downloads
+"""SELECT a.app_name, a.aid, a.price, a.description, a.genre, a.date_of_upload, a.icon, a.no_of_downloads
 FROM application a
 INNER JOIN creates c
 ON c.aid = a.aid